charly3pins/blog/content/blog/installing-drone-0.8-on-ubuntu-16.04.md

 /etc/nginx/sites-enabled/default:#  server_name yourDroneURL.com;
 ```

-After knowing the block that is handling our server, we can edit it typping:
+After knowing the block that is handling our server, we can edit it typing:
 ```vim
 sudo nano /etc/nginx/sites-enabled/default
 ```